MilanFatschel/AgileScrum_Sprint_Planner/README.md

 # Agile/Scrum Sprint Planner
 Agile/Scrum Sprint Planner built with the MEAN stack.
 A sprint planner that helps users keep track of their stories and tasks similar to devops.

-visit https://agilescrum-sprint-planner.herokuapp.com/login to see the app live!
+Please be patient with this link if it is your first time, Heroku load times can be slow! visit https://agilescrum-sprint-planner.herokuapp.com/login to see the app live!

 Building locally:  <br/>